xlladdins/xll/docs/Excel4MacrosA-D.md

 **CONSOLIDATE**?(source\_refs, function\_num, top\_row, left\_col,
 create\_links)

-Source\_refs    are references to areas that contain data to be consolidated on the destination worksheet.
+Source\_refs&nbsp;&nbsp;&nbsp;&nbsp;are references to areas that contain data to be consolidated on the destination worksheet.
 Source\_refs must be in text form and include the full path of the file and the cell reference or named ranges in the workbook to be consolidated.
-Source\_refs are usually external references and must be given as an array, for example:
+Source\_refs are usually external references and must be given as an array, for example: {"SHEET1\!IncomeOne", "SHEET2\!IncomeTwo"}.
-{"SHEET1\!IncomeOne", "SHEET2\!IncomeTwo"}.

 To add or delete source\_refs from an existing consolidation on a worksheet, reuse the CONSOLIDATE function, specifying the new source\_refs.

-Function\_num    is a number from 1 to 11 that specifies one of the 11 functions you can use to consolidate data.
+Function\_num&nbsp;&nbsp;&nbsp;&nbsp;is a number from 1 to 11 that
+specifies one of the 11 functions you can use to consolidate data.
 If function\_num is omitted, the SUM function, number 9, is used.
 The functions and their corresponding numbers are listed in the following table.

 |                   |              |
 | ----------------- | ------------ |